mui/material-ui/docs/data/joy/customization/introduction/introduction.md

 # Introduction

-<p class="description">Learn the ways to customize Joy UI.</p>
+<p class="description">Learn which approach is recommended, depending on the situation, to customize Joy UI components.</p>

 <!-- The purpose of this page is to give the overall customization alternatives to developers without providing too much details -->
 <!-- Some examples and demos are provided to give the sense of what it looks like and then lead each part to another page for more technical details and more examples -->

-There are mainly 3 customization alternatives:
+There are 3 main approaches for customizing Joy UI components:

-- Global customization (theming)
+1. Global customization (theming)
-- One-off customization (per instance)
+2. One-off customization (per instance)
-- Reusable component (custom component)
+3. Reusable component (custom component)

 ## Theming

-If you want to apply the style to every instances of the components, theming is the right choice.
-You can think of theming as wrapping components with a mask and put some paint on it.
-So, you should be able to switch between themes without changing your application's logic.
+If you want every instance of a given component to be styled consistently, theming is the way to go.
+You can think of it as a mask that wraps them and adds custom styles.
+That way, you should be able to switch between themes without changing your app's logic.

-Here are some examples that replicate the popular designs (only the light mode):
+Here are some examples that reproduce popular designs out there (only the light mode, though):

 {{"demo": "ButtonThemes.js", "hideToolbar": true}}

-Theming can be categorized into 2 parts, **tokens** and **components**.

-### Tokens theming
+### Customizing tokens

-The tokens (design tokens) are meaningful variables that create consistent design for the application.
+Arguably the most important part of the theme is the design tokens.
+As the [W3C Community Group](https://github.com/design-tokens/community-group) defines it: _"Design tokens are indivisible pieces of a design system such as colors, spacing, typography scale."_

+Joy UI has design tokens defined for 8 CSS properties:

+- `palette`
+- `fontSize`
+- `fontFamily`
+- `fontWeight`
+- `lineHeight`
+- `letterSpacing`
+- `radius`
+- `shadow`

+To print your own design language into Joy UI components in a scalable way, override the default design tokens.
+To do that, always use the `extendTheme` function as the customized tokens will be deeply merged into the default theme.

+Under the hood, Joy will convert the tokens to CSS variables, enabling you to get them through `theme.vars.*`, which is very convenient as you can use any styling solution to read those CSS vars.

 :::warning
-Customizing the theme tokens affects all of the components that consume them.
-If you want to apply a style to a specific component, you should use [**Components theming**](#components-theming) instead.
+Keep in mind that customizing the design tokens will affect all components.
+If you want to apply a specific style to a component, you should use [**Components theming**](#components-theming) instead.
 :::

-Joy has 8 buckets that store the default tokens:

-- palette
-- fontSize
-- fontFamily
-- fontWeight
-- lineHeight
-- letterSpacing
-- radius
-- shadow

-To **override the default tokens**, always use the `extendTheme` function.
-The specified tokens will be deeply merged to the default theme.

 ```js
 import { CssVarsProvider, extendTheme } from '@mui/joy/styles';